CyberDave80/AI2C-Prereqs/lesson06/Classes/space_explorer_class_instructions.md

    - Optional: `difficulty`: affects starting credits and spacecraft

 2. Track the following attributes:
+   - `current_planet`
    - `distance_traveled`
    - `visited_planets`
    - `score`
    - `credits`
+   - `mission_rewards`

 3. Add methods to:
-   - Record visited planets and update distance
+   - Record visited planets and update distance and current planet
    - Buy fuel for the spacecraft using available credits
+   - Calculate the player's score based off distance, credits, and mission rewards
    - Display a status summary

 4. Create a method to simulate a mission on the current planet with varying outcomes:
    - Use danger level to calculate success chance
    - Return success, partial, or fail outcomes with appropriate reward values
+   - Optional: limit the number of missions a player can do at a planet

 ---